ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 ### 2. Handling Missing Values

 A few options:

 1. Remove all rows with missing values
 2. Impute the missing values (with mean, median, mode for a particular feature)
 3. Bin variables with missing values and add a level for 'missing'

-1 and 2 are appropriate when we are confident that values are missing at random.
+The first two are appropriate when we are confident that values are missing at random.
 We have missing values for `avg_rating_by_driver`, `avg_rating_of_driver`, and `phone` features.
-First, let's see if values are missing at random by seeing whether there is an effect on whether a user is active.
+Let's see if values are missing at random by seeing whether there is an effect on whether a user is active.
 To do this, we can look at whether there is a signicant difference in percent active users in users who have vs. don't have missing values.

 ```python